Jatinkapri/currency-covertor/README.md

 # jatin-s-repo
-this is the reporatory of my projects
+this is the reporatory of my project on currency convertor